Tuvefef/TVTSL/README.md

 precision errors may appear
 optimization settings and special configurations something that is not possible in minecraft patch
+It is also compatible with render dragon using mb loader *It is worth clarifying that I have errors when starting with that application but it may work for you

 ## besides ##
 This is intended to show a function that only high caliber shaders could do without lag.